-Where in any year the school receives more applications for Sixth Form places than there are places available, a waiting list will operate until the end of the first half term of the school year.
+Where in any year the school receives more applications for Sixth Form places than there are places available, a waiting list will operate until 31 December in the year of entry.
 This will be maintained by the admission authority and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 In the case of sixth form admission the student may also ask for his or her name to be added to the waiting list.